 Connecting Social Media Accounts

-Connect your blog, Tumblr, or Medium account to allow posting to your blog from inside ContentStudio.
+Connect your WordPress blog, Shopify blog, Tumblr, or Medium account to allow posting to your blog from inside ContentStudio.

-Currently, the app supports Facebook, Twitter, Pinterest, Linkedin, and Tumblr.
+Currently, ContentStudio supports Facebook, Instagram, Google My Business, Twitter, Pinterest, Linkedin, and Tumblr.

-Once you’ve added social media accounts, group connected accounts together to make scheduling a little easier.
-If you work with clients or you have multiple businesses, it makes sense to add accounts from each business to a group.
-Use the Settings > Groups option.
+Social media accounts are added to workspaces, which group multiple social accounts from one business or multiple businesses together.
+This makes scheduling faster and allows for more granular team member access.
+If you work with clients or you have multiple businesses, it makes sense to add accounts from each business to a workspace.

 You can add keywords or domain names to monitor as sources to appear in the content discovery section.
 Another great feature is the ability to add RSS feeds to your content sources.
 And if you like the content produced by certain Facebook pages, add them as sources too so they appear first.